bbs-io/synchronet-docker/README.md

 Docker and a recent Docker Compose version should be installed.

+## IN PROGRESS

+This is a work in progress, I've manually published to docker up for `bbsio/synchronet` for the container, as well as have manually published version 0.1.0 to npm for `@bbs/synchronet` npm package.

 ### Windows

 If you are using Windows, you should install WSL2, and use Docker